folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 Some buttons that will be particularly useful for completing this tutorial:

 * To see the wavelength ranges of the orders, you can open the polynomial degree panel using the `set poly. degree...` button.
 When you hover the mouse over a specific order, a box will appear indicating the wavelength range of the order.
-Also, colors in the panel match the plot-colors of their respective orders.
+Also, colors in the panel match the plot colors of their respective orders.
 * Use the `Zin` (zoom in) and `Zout` (zoom out) buttons to adjust the plot so that the individual lines are visible.
 It is recommended that you also visualize the width of the entire spectral order you are working on.
 * To view more of the depth of the line when they appear small, use the `zoom` button and select an enclosed area that is the width of the window but a much smaller height, with the height starting at the continuum and going down to the bottom of the spectral line.
 * If you have an ok horizontal range, but are too zoomed in or too zoomed out vertically, you can try the `auto-y` button, to automatically scale the vertical axis.